janelia-cellmap/cellmap-segmentation-challenge/docs/source/evaluation.rst

   - **Dice Score**: The Dice score is calculated as twice the intersection of the predicted and ground truth segmentations divided by the sum of their volumes.
 This metric measures the similarity between the predicted and ground truth segmentations.

 - **Score Normalization and Combination**:
-  - The IoU scores are combined across all volumes to obtain the final scores, normalized by the volume occupied by the voxels to which each IoU corresponds.
+  - The IoU scores are combined across all volumes to obtain the final scores, normalized by the total volume occupied by the volumes to which each IoU corresponds.